daniel-buza/polling-transformation/README.md

 the result data immediately, but only an identifier to the job and the client is free to pool the status of the job anytime.

-When this change is made it is worth to consider the impact on the clients: changing from one synchronous call to a polling is a typical example of both service and client code changing (and gaining extra complexity).
+When this change is made, it is worth to consider the impact on the clients: changing from one synchronous call to a polling is a typical example of both service and client code changing (and gaining extra complexity).
-Therefore, if the number of clients is high (or not even known, in the case of a public service) it might be adequate to look for a way, which impacts only the service.
+Therefore, if the number of clients is high (or not even exactly known, in the case of a public service) it might be adequate to look for a way, which impacts only the service.

 One of the possible ways can be introducing long-polling combined with HTTP redirects.